platformsh/platformsh-docs/src/configuration/services/mongodb.md

 As with any other shell command it can be piped to another command to compress the output or redirect it to a specific file.

 For further references please see the [official mongodump documentation](https://docs.mongodb.com/manual/reference/program/mongodump/#bin.mongodump).

+## Upgrading

+To upgrade to 3.6 from a version earlier than 3.4, you must successively upgrade major releases until you have upgraded to 3.4.
+For example if you are running a 3.0 image, you must upgrade first to 3.2 and then upgrade to 3.4 before you can upgrade to 3.6.